FDA Pre-Subs: Best Practices, FAQs, and Examples

 • Timing

-• Don’t do a Pre-Sub if your intended use and device description aren’t set
+• Pre-Sub’s may not be valuable if your intended use and device description aren’t set

 • Otherwise, do a Pre-Sub as soon as high-risk regulatory questions are identified